Bobylly/PortfolioTracker/README.md

   ## what it should look like

-    -   Keep live track of stocks/cryptocurrencies portfolio
+    -   Keep live track of stocks portfolio
     -   Plot excel-like statistics
     -   Plot visual graphs
     -   Edit portfolio in real time, google spreadsheets style